Pilatuz/bigz/README.md

 - `Zero` and `Max` are functions to prevent modification of global variables.
 - `New` was removed to encourage explicit `Uint128{Lo: ..., Hi: ...}` initialization.
 - Trivial (via `big.Int`) implementation of fmt.Formatter interface to support for example hex output as `fmt.Sprintf("%X", u)`.
-- Trivial (via `big.Int`) implementation of TextMarshaller and TextUnmarshaler interfaces to suppoer JSON encoding.
+- Trivial (via `big.Int`) implementation of TextMarshaller and TextUnmarshaler interfaces to support JSON encoding.
 - Store/Load methods support little-endian and big-endian byte order.
 - New `Not` and `AndNot` methods.